azrulhasni/E2E_ML/README.md

 > kubectl port-forward scorecard-666694c8d6-9zgnv 18081
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--   We will now have access to our micro-service pod
+-   We will now have access to our micro-service pod at port 18081

 -   Congratulations!
 Our micro-service is running and is callable